Surprisingly, some cold weather destinations made our list of the top outdoor vacation destinations to visit on a budget.

 Top Winter Ski & Snowboard Brands for Apparel and Gear

 These are the top winter ski and snowboard brands for apparel and equipment.
 Options range from top-shelf to budget-friendly, but all are noted for quality and durability.

 1. Helly Hansen

 Helly Hansen‘s Norwegian pedigree gives this clothing and equipment brand a lot of winter credibility.
 Helly Hansen makes a full range of winter sports apparel, from heavy jackets and fleeces to boots and hats.

 For high-intensity days where the balance of protection and breathability is essential, the Aurora Shell Jacket will suit your needs well.
 If you’re playing in extreme cold or at high altitude, try the nearly impenetrable Backbowl jacket.
-Full prices for jackets range from around $100 to more than $500, but you can find deep discounts at bargain sporting goods websites such as The House – for instance, a Helly Hansen Loke women’s jacket marked down to $69.95, about 30% off the suggested retail price of $100.
+Full prices for jackets aren’t super affordable, but you can find deep discounts (30% or more, in some cases) at bargain sporting goods websites such as The House.

 Other notable men’s and women’s winter apparel and gear options from Helly Hansen: